elopezaguilera/exoplanets/README.md

 0.2873107     0.2509516     0.09310736    0.006680667   0.2189751     0.30785..
 0.2997477     0.3955775     0.09130886    0.006680667   0.2031908     0.14321..
 ```
-To get a better understanding of what light curves are like, we can plot a random selection using matplotlib via embedPy [5]:
+To get a better understanding of what light curves are like, we can plot a random selection using matplotlib via embedPy:

 ```q